Nemin32/Nemin32.github.io/soulstorm/_posts/2024-09-01-storyrundown.md

 My issue with this revelation is that it's nothing really new to anyone and it shouldn't necessarily be news to even the Mudokons.
 Surely we're not supposed to believe Abe and co. thinks only Molluck was the one rotten egg, especially after seeing the Brewmaster's tape.
 And surely they aren't thinking Mudokons were slaves forever.

 Hyping up the reveal so much and then not showing any of it is just such a complete slap in the face.
 I'm not asking for a ten minute history lesson of the Mudokons.
 Just a (ground-up) bone after all these years to give us a pointer where the story might continue.
 The reason why I feel so hard about this scene in particular is because the story expects me to resonate with Abe on a personal level, I mean he's on the floor, sobbing, vulnerable, his world entirely shaken and upheaved... and I can't.
-At least not to the extent the situation would deserve, because I have absolutely no clue what he saw.
+At least not to the extent the situation would deserve, because I've absolutely no clue what he saw.

 I mean, I can speculate, he saw Sam, he saw the Schism, he saw that Mudokons were once a warrior race living in peace with the Glukkons, all that jazz we've heard [around 2000](https://magogonthemarch.wordpress.com/oddworld-history/).
 But all of this is both speculation and relying on outside info.